KenanBek/MaxDev/redisclient/README.md

 This directory contains a simple environment for manually testing the Redis client tool in maxDEV.

+[Download maxDEV](https://maxdevapp.com/download/) and use the [Redis Client](https://maxdevapp.com/redis-client/) to connect to a Redis server and manage your data.

+## Prerequisites

+- **Docker**: Make sure you have Docker installed and running on your machine.
+You can download it from [Docker's official website](https://www.docker.com/get-started).

 ## Getting Started

 Use the following command to set up the test environment and populate it with sample data.
 This will start a Redis server and load some test data.